-Providers are required to build a trusting community in which all children, families, and staff feel welcome and included, embracing diversity in many forms, including, but not limited to: race, ethnicity, socioeconomic status, home language, country of origin, immigration status, ability, special needs, religion, gender, gender expression, sexual orientation, housing status, and cultural background and experience.
+Providers are required to build a trusting community in which all children, families, and staff feel welcome and included.
+Providers must therefore, embrace diversity in many forms, including, but not limited to: race, ethnicity, socioeconomic status, home language, country of origin, immigration status, ability, disability, religion, sex, gender identity, gender expression, sexual orientation, housing status, and cultural background and experience.

 As part of this process, programs are required to actively participate in the DOE admissions process and welcome all families that have received offers to their program.
-Failure to admit a child who has been extended an offer, for any reason, is considered a breach of your contract.
+Failure to admit a child who has been extended an offer, for any reason, is considered a breach of your contract and may also constitute a violation of federal, state, and/or local anti-discrimination laws.